daniestevez/gr-satellites/README.md

     satellite.
 It has an optical camera on board and it transmits JPEG images together with the telemetry. `by701` includes a complete telemetry decoder and image receive software.
 This satellite launched on 28 December 2016 into a 520x220km orbit.
 The perigee is too low because of a problem in the launch.
-The orbit will only last a couple months.
+BY70-1 reentered on 18 February 2017.
+You must use wide SSB mode to receive this satellite.
   * `galassia`
     [GALASSIA](https://eoportal.org/web/eoportal/satellite-missions/content/-/article/galass-1),
     which transmits 4k8 AF GMSK telemetry in the 70cm band.
 It uses the CSP